-Kriptomat’s buy/sell fees are 1.45% with no extra fees to withdraw/send crypto.
-Kriptomat supports 21 languages and provides fast and reliable customer support.
+Additionally, note that Kriptomat supports 22 languages and provides fast and reliable customer support.

-You can trade Bitcoin and Ether on Kriptomat.
+You can trade Bitcoin, Ether, and other cryptocurrencies on Kriptomat.

-This is a good list for you to start with when trying to decide which exchange is right for you.
-Though, keep in mind that the best way to buy cryptocurrency using exchange will depend on many things — especially your location.
+So, there you have a good list to start with when trying to decide which exchange is right for you.
+Though, keep in mind that the best way to buy cryptocurrency using crypto exchanges will depend on many things — especially your location.

-Always make sure that the coins you want to buy are available on the exchange you choose, and that you are happy with the level of security that exchange offers.
+Also, always make sure that the crypto assets you want to buy are available on the exchange you choose, and that you are happy with the level of security the exchange offers.

-Now, there’s something you should know: buying cryptocurrencies on broker exchanges (Coinbase, Coinmama, CEX.io, etc.) is not the only way you can buy crypto with your local currency.
-If it’s Bitcoin or Ether you want to buy, you can buy it with cash.
-That’s right — you can buy Bitcoin and Ether with cash.
+Now, there’s something you should know: buying cryptocurrencies on crypto brokers and exchanges (like Binance, Coinmama, CEX.IO, etc.) is not the only way you can buy crypto with your local currency.
+There is a variety of alternative ways to buy crypto.

 Bitcoin ATMs are just like the normal cash ATMs that we use to withdraw our USDs, EURs, JPYs, etc. The only difference is that you deposit cash in a Bitcoin ATM, instead of withdrawing cash as you do with normal cash ATMs.

-If you want to buy Bitcoin's quickly, then a Bitcoin ATM is the right choice for you.
-Because they are very new, though, they aren’t available everywhere.
+If you want to buy Bitcoin quickly, then a Bitcoin ATM is the right choice for you.
+However, because they are very new, they aren’t available everywhere.
 In fact, they are quite rare.
 If you live in a big city, you might have one near you.
 You can use this map to find out where your nearest Bitcoin ATM is.

-You don't have to register or create an account and you don't have to transfer money.
+You don't have to register or create an account, and you don't have to transfer money.
 So, just go to the ATM, deposit your cash, and you'll have your Bitcoin!
 Here is a step-by-step process of buying Bitcoin from an ATM: